endurantgames/cosmiclegends/src/chargen/ideals.md

 - Restraint
 - Hope

-When you use all five of your hero's Motivations in a Story Arc, your hero's Might is refreshed to its starting value, and you unlock your Nova Power Words and can use those until the end of current Story Arc.
+When you use all five of your hero's Ideals in a Storyline, your hero's Might is refreshed to its starting value, and you unlock your Nova Power Words and can use those until the end of current Storyline.

-When a new Story Arc begins, all the marked off Motivations are cleared and it’s time to start again.
+When a new Storyline begins, all the marked off Ideals are cleared and it’s time to start again.